Canelé: Preparation and consumption

-The canelé is traditionally baked in a small cylindrical fluted mold which has been brushed with beeswax.
-Other coatings, such as a combination of beeswax and butter, came into use as the price of beeswax increased.
+The canelé is traditionally baked in individual fluted copper molds, which are highly prized for their exceptional thermal conductivity.
+This property faclilitates an immediate thermal shock necessary for uniform surface caramelization, creating a crisp exterior while preserving a soft, custardy interior.
+The molds are traditionally brushed with beeswax.
+However, other coatings, such as a combination of beeswax and butter, came into use as the price of beeswax increased.
 Produced in numerous sizes, they can be consumed for breakfast, for snacks, and as a dessert depending in some measure on size.
 Canelés can be paired with red wine and many other beverages.

 Traditionally, "canelés" or "cannelés of Bordeaux" are generally sold in bunches of 8 or 16.
 In Paris, most of the famous shops such as Ladurée and Pierre Hermé still spell it as "cannelé of Bordeaux" with double 'n'.